 The small group overcame many challenges to put on critically-acclaimed, award-winning plays in a golf clubhouse, a veterans' auditorium and several schools and parks.
 To acknowledge the organization's specialization in theater arts and expanded regional focus, MVCPA changed its name to Marin Theatre Company in 1984.
 This marked the beginning of a period of extraordinary growth.

-By 1987, MTC had become a professional theater company, opening its own theater complex with onsite administrative offices and joining with other local theaters to negotiate the first regional equity contract in the Bay Area.
-Since then, MTC began a new play program to support emerging American playwrights, launching a New Works developmental workshop and public reading series in 2004 and establishing two new play prizes in 2007.
-MTC joined both the League of Resident Theatres and National New Play Network in 2008.
-MTC is now the leading professional theater in the North Bay and premier mid-sized theater in the Bay Area.
+By 1987, MTC had become a professional theater company, opening its own theater complex and joining with other local theaters to negotiate the first regional Actors’ Equity contract in the Bay Area.
+MTC then created a new play program to support emerging American playwrights, launching a New Works developmental workshop and public reading series in 2004 and establishing two new play prizes in 2007.
+MTC joined both the League of Resident Theatres (LORT) and National New Play Network (NNPN) in 2008.

 35 residents of the greater Mill Valley area, under the leadership of Sali Lieberman, are organized by Mayor Albert E. White and appointed to a Performing Arts Committee.
 The committee forms the Mill Valley Center for the Performing Arts (MVCPA) with an endorsement from the City Council, and begins operating under the newly created Arts Commission.
 This is the first group of its kind in the Bay Area to receive official sanction from a city.